federicotdn/verb/README.md

 ```

 Finally, a list of all recipes and their descriptions can be obtained using `make help` or simply `make`.

+A PR will need to successfully go through all the checks mentioned above in order to be reviewed first.

 ## Related Packages